TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

   └── tsconfck@3.1.6
 ```

-* `vite-tsconfig-paths` is a Vite plugin I use to enable Vite to resolve paths in the same way that TypeScript does.
-* The maintainer [doesn't seem interested](https://github.com/aleclarson/vite-tsconfig-paths/pull/220) in removing the deprecated dependency.
+`vite-tsconfig-paths` is a Vite plugin that I use to enable Vite to resolve paths in the same way that TypeScript does.
+The maintainer [doesn't seem interested](https://github.com/aleclarson/vite-tsconfig-paths/pull/220) in removing the deprecated dependency.

-* Apparently Vite 8 has native support for this feature, so looks like my best bet is to try moving to Vite 8 first.
+Apparently, Vite 8 has native support for this feature, so looks like my best bet is to try moving to Vite 8 first.

 # Vite  8

-* Vite 7 and earlier are built around the `rollup` bundler, with the `esbuild` and `swc` bundlers used for more limited use cases where speed is vital.
-In Vite 8 both are replaced by `rolldown`, a Rust based rewrite of `rollup`.
+Vite 7 and earlier are built around the `rollup` bundler, with the `esbuild` and `swc` bundlers used for more limited use cases where speed is vital.
+In Vite 8, all three are replaced by `rolldown`, a Rust based rewrite of `rollup`.

-* Rolldown is much faster (removing the need for `esbuild` and `swc`).
-* This is a big change, particularly as I rely on several `rollup` plugins.
+Rolldown is much faster (removing the need for `esbuild` and `swc`).
+This is a big change, particularly as I rely on several `rollup` plugins.
 However, `rolldown` is meant to be API compatible with `rollup`, so my plugins should still work.

 ```
 % pnpm update vite@8